brianAsimba/MachineLearningblog/_posts/2019-10-19-Neural Network Example.md

 </figure>

-Here is the github code for this mathematical calculation:
+Here is the Python code for this mathematical calculation:

 <html>